ErichDylus/Smart-Contract-Resources/Build.md

 # Tutorials and Courses

-[Cryptozombies](https://cryptozombies.io/) - a free interactive school for building smart contracts in Solidity (or Libra) by making your own crypto-collectibles game.
+[Cryptozombies](https://cryptozombies.io/) - a free interactive school for building smart contracts in Solidity by making your own crypto-collectibles game.
 Recommended intro tutorial.

 [Solidity by Example](https://solidity-by-example.org/) - introduction to Solidity concepts with simple examples